Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a file to name exactly another file
+A script writes into another file